ai-agents

 Permission Engineering — When Your AI Agent's Ceiling Isn't Intelligence, It's the Keys You Hand Over

-Being a GenAI App Engineer increasingly feels like being a Permission Engineer.
-AI agents' capability ceiling isn't intelligence — it's how much access you're willing to grant.
-Every additional permission amplifies both power and risk.
-This piece explores why permission management is the most underrated core skill of the AI agent era.
+Being a GenAI App Engineer increasingly means being a Permission Engineer.
+Agent capability is bounded less by intelligence than by the access you grant, and every permission amplifies both power and risk.
+This is the underrated core skill of the agent era.

 Can AI Test Itself? — From Claude Code's Zero Tests to Self-Testing Agents